V0idpool/VoidMailModMailer/README.md

   Check out the [Discord.Net Docs](https://docs.discordnet.dev/) or refer to the code examples to further customize mod mail notifications, and other settings.

 - ⚙️ The settings file (`UserCFG.ini`) is saved in the same directory as the bot.
-Use it to manually edit your bot’s settings.
+Use it to manually edit your bot’s settings, or primarily you can save the settings via the bots GUI.

 - ❤️ Contributions and suggestions from the community are welcome!
 Help shape future releases of Void Mail Bot.